dimitre/ofLibs/readme.md

 # ALTpothecary

+## TODO
+- [] compile one library with emscripten
+- [] cross compile for raspberry pi
+- [] make correct folders inside .zip in each library
+- [] add license to libraries .zip
+- [] make install scripts for all platforms (script? bash? python? c++? autodetect platform?)

 ## Apothecary Libs
 Other than the natural complexity of a such large project things can be tidy there. some suggestions:
 - removing variants, like bleeding, latest, etc. to the minimum to make libraries and scripts work.